lwhsu/freebsd-201606-ci-hackathon/slides.md

 ---
 # Agenda

-- Curret system architecture, resource we have
+- Current system architecture, resource we have
 - My planned new system architecture
 - Current build jobs we have
 - Install Jenkins on FreeBSD, basic setup and maintenance
 - "Pipeline" job in Jenkins 2
 - Jenkins plugins now used in our system, and some useful plugins
-- Curent issues
+- Current issues
 - Current TODO items